 Now, the set wasn't anywhere near my greatest.
-It was a little sloppy in places and unfortunately I was kicking myself a bit after (which didn't hurt too much with the slippers on), as there were several jokes my brain decided to leave out.
-It's funny how as soon as you're finished, you then remember what you were supposed to have said.
+Far from it.
+Very sloppy in places and unfortunately I was kicking myself after (which luckily didn't hurt too much with the slippers on), as there were several jokes my brain decided to leave out.
 A shame, as I didn't do several key sections of the set I'd prepared.
 For example, telling the audience that I got married, but being happy, there's no comedy in it.
 I was then supposed to have qualified it with saying:

 "I do come from a long line of long marriages.
 My parents have been married now for 36 years.
 My grandparents will have been married for 70 years this year.
 So I know the secret of a long, successful marriage.
 It's the ability to talk over each other and never listen to a word your partner is saying'.